fsharp/fsharp.org/mentorship/index.md

 ### What is the current status of the program?

-* The registrations for the 4th round are closed, but will open in January.
+* The registrations for the 4th round are open.
 * The round will start at the beginning of February.